kkub11/microtonal2/NOTES.md

 **Term 1: Harmonic neighbor cost**
 For each neighbor of this note event in the score hypercube:
 `cost += costTable[p][neighborPitch]`
 This is the main musical term.
-Neighbors in all dimensions must be consonant with each other.
+Neighbors in all hypercube dimensions must be consonant with each other.
+Neighbors wrap (modular arithmetic).

 **Term 2: Voice range cost**
 Each voice has a center pitch and a range.
-Penalize pitches far from
+Penalize pitches far from center:
-center:
 `cost += rangeWeight * abs(p - voiceCenter)^2`
 This keeps voices from drifting too far in pitch.